linear-b/gitstream/docs/automations/utilities/colors-custom-expression/README.md

+---
+title: Automation - Colors Custom Expression
+description: Quickly add color-coded labels to your automations that match the GitHub UI.
+---
 # Colors Custom Expression

 This automation demonstrates all of GitHub's default label colors, implemented as a `colors` custom expression.
 This is meant to help improve other automations rather than being used on its own.